jeffgbutler/CarvelWorkshop/ytt/README.md

 ```

 Many of the Tanzu configuration commands make use of YTT to perform functions like this.
 In addition, the Kapp Controller and
-Cartographer both support YTT templating in their CRDs as we shall see shortly.
+Cartographer both support YTT templating in their CRDs.

 [Next (Kbld Overview) -&gt;](../kbld/README.md)